waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Part A: Discover and test the Financial Risk Management API

-## 1. Start with IBM Developer API Portal
+## 1. Start with the API Developer Portal
 1. Sign up for an [IBM ID] if you don't have one already.

-2. Go to [IBM Developer Portal].
+2. Go to the [API Developer Portal].

-3. Create an account if you have not done do already.
+3. Create an account if you have not done that already.
 	![alt text](images/createAccount.png "Create Account")
    * Click **Create an Account**.
    * Provide all required information.
 Be sure to use your IBM ID (email) for this account.
    * Click **Submit**.

    An account activation email will be sent to your registred IBM ID email.
-Click on the link in this email to activate your account before.
+Click on the link in this email to activate your account.

 4. Login to your account.

-5. Create a new application (work space for this project).
+5. Create a new application (workspace for this project).
 	![alt text](images/createApplication.png "Create Application")
 	* Click **Apps** from the menu.
 	* Click **Create new App**.